Sujeet Kalkal Credits Consistency For Wrestling Success

 - Sujeet Kalkal attributes his wrestling success to consistency and self-belief in the 65kg category.

-- He focuses on self-analysis of his bouts to identify mistakes and improve his performance.
+- Kalkal focuses on analysing his own bouts to identify mistakes and improve his wrestling technique.

-- Sujeet is preparing for the Asian Games and World Championships, aiming to improve his offensive game, endurance, and power.
+- Despite his dominance, Sujeet acknowledges the unpredictability of wrestling and the importance of hard work.

-- He trains with wrestlers across different weight categories to enhance strength, speed, and overall development.
+- The upcoming Asian Games and World Championships are key events for Sujeet to test his level against top competitors.

-- Sujeet acknowledges the mental pressure at major championships and focuses on maintaining consistency.
+- Sujeet is working on improving his offensive game, endurance, and power to complement his strong defensive skills.

-Virtually unbeatable in the 65kg category over the past one year in international circuit, Indian wrestler Sujeet Kalkal says he is "a favourite of himself" even as he remains grounded about the unpredictability of results in elite sport.
+Virtually unbeatable in the 65kg category over the past one year in international circuit, Indian wrestler Sujeet Kalkal says "I am my own favourite" even as he remains grounded about the unpredictability of results in elite sport.

 Sujeet, who has clinched gold medals in every competition he has entered since that U23 Asian Championship triumph in June 2025 -- barring the Senior World Championship -- believes consistency and self-belief have been key to his rise.